coveo/source.coveo.com/_posts/2019-05-17-prometheus-memory.md

   304.51MB  2.92% 84.87%   304.51MB  2.92%  github.com/prometheus/tsdb.(*decbuf).uvarintStr /app/vendor/github.com/prometheus/tsdb/encoding_helpers.go
 ```

-First, we see that the memory usage is only 10 Gb which means all the remaining 30GB used is, in fact, the cached memory allocated by mmap.
+First, we see that the memory usage is only 10Gb, which means the remaining 30GB used is, in fact, the cached memory allocated by mmap.

-Secondly we see that we have a huge amount of memory used by labels which indicate a probably high cardinality issue.
-High cardinality mean a metrics using a label which has plenty of different value
+Second, we see that we have a huge amount of memory used by labels, which likely indicates a high cardinality issue.
+High cardinality means a metrics is using a label which has plenty of different values.

-### Analyze labels usage
+### Analyze label usage

 The tsdb binary has an `analyze` option which can retrieve many useful statistics on the tsdb database.

-So we decided to copy the disk storing our data from prometheus and mount it on a dedicated instance to run the analyze.
+So we decided to copy the disk storing our data from prometheus and mount it on a dedicated instance to run the analysis.

 ```
 Block path: /prometheus/prometheus-db/01D9CMTKZAB0R8T4EM95PKXKQ6
 Duration: 2h0m0s